-The ventilation in the mines during the 19th century.
+The Ventilation in the Mines During the 19th Century.

-In the early deep coal mines (pre-electric fan ventilation) ventilation was generated by furnaces in a shaft, all the documents I have found relating to this shows the coal furnaces were at pit bottom in the up-cast shaft, located in two large recesses at the back of the shaft.
+In the early deep coal mines (pre-electric fan ventilation) ventilation was generated by furnaces in a ventilation shaft, all the documents I have found relating to this shows the coal furnaces were at pit bottom in the up-cast shaft, located in two large recesses at the back of the shaft.

 Later furnaces were positioned at the surface but they did not generate enough air current as powerful as the underground ones.

-In some large pits these furnaces were in un-used shafts built for this purpose, with a large round stone chimney around the mouth of it on the surface about 20 foot high, mainly for safety reasons and for a good air flow to stop any buffering of the wind from any nearby buildings.
-Other smaller pits used the man riding and supply shaft, often the bond/cage would have ventilating holes cut in them to aid the flow of smoke and air raising up the shaft and engine winder drivers were also given orders not to wind too quickly as not to disrupt the air flow.
+In some large pits these furnaces were in un-used shafts built for this purpose, with a large round stone chimney around the mouth of it on the surface about 20′ foot high, mainly for safety reasons and for a good air flow to stop any buffering of the wind from any nearby buildings.
+Other smaller pits used the man riding and supply shaft, often the bond or cage would have ventilating holes cut in them to aid the flow of smoke and air raising up the shaft and engine winder drivers were also given orders not to wind too quickly as not to disrupt the air flow.

-A report of an accident at Penybont in January 1872 stated a young boy by the name of Lewis Henry Williams met with his death by falling out of a cage that was descending the Penybont Colliery shaft, he was going down with 7 men when the cage caught on a bolt that was holding the chain guides together and he slipped out of the cage and fell to his death:
+A report of an accident at Penybont in January 1872 stated a young boy by the name of Lewis Henry Williams met with his death by falling out of a cage that was descending the Penybont Tillery Colliery shaft, he was going down with seven men when the cage caught on a bolt that was holding the chain guides together and he slipped out of the cage and fell to his death:

-The following inquest heard that the colliery had only just started using this down cast shaft as a man rider as the upcast shaft was getting too unbearable with the intense heat from the ventilation furnace.
+The following inquest heard that the colliery had only just started using this downcast shaft as a man rider as the upcast shaft was getting too unbearable with the intense heat from the ventilation furnace.
 The men had for years been trying to get the use of this shaft but had been refused by the past owners, it was only when Mr Jayne had taken control that he had given permission and they then equipped it with the similar chain guides used in the upcast shaft.

 The inquest also recommended the use of wooden guides to be used in the downcast shaft instead of the old chain ones.